tve/blog/content/2018/lp-wifi-esp8266-1.md

 The yellow trace is a gpio output that goes low at the start of the Arduino `setup()` function and rises again just before `loop()` completes and puts the microcontroller back into deep sleep.
-Each horizontal division corresponds to 500ms, thus the sketch runs for a tad under 3 seconds.
+Each horizontal division corresponds to 500ms, thus the sketch runs for a tad under 3 seconds, i.e. just about the time claimed by the sketch.

 The blue trace shows power consumption at the tune of 50mA per vertical division.
 It starts with a couple of stair steps as the uC initializes and mostly sits at about 140-150mA.
 The high peaks up to 350mA correspond to Wifi transmissions.

-In a first phase, shown as "Probes" in the scope capture, the esp8266 sends probe requests on all channels in order to locate the access point -- only the channel of the access point is captured here.
+In a first phase, shown as "Probes" in the scope capture, the esp8266 sends probe requests on all channels in order to locate the access point.
 These packets are shown in the packet dump below where packets sent by the esp8266 are marked with a `->` and packets sent by the AP with a `<-`.
 The first column is a packet counter (the skipped packets are beacons) and the second column shows the time elapsed with millisecond resolution since the start of the capture.
-Note that the ACK packets are Wifi-level acks of the probe responses and that due to the limitations mentioned earlier it is likely that additional ACKs were missed.
+Note that the ACK packets are Wifi-level acks of the probe responses and due to the limitations mentioned earlier it is likely that additional ACKs were missed.
 ```
    51 66.208s -> Probe Request (test) [5.5* 11.0* 1.0* 2.0* 6.0 12.0 24.0 48.0 Mbit]